 Serving students in the southwestern United States, Bethel Seminary San Diego is situated on a beautiful campus in Southern California.
-Its 300 students represent a wide diversity of ages, cultures, vocations, and denominations, making the seminary experience valuable in ways beyond the classroom.
+The student body represents a wide diversity of ages, cultures, vocations, and denominations, making the seminary experience valuable in ways beyond the classroom.
 For detailed academic information and a list of degrees, please see the "San Diego" section of the Academic Information portion of this catalog.

-Bethel Seminary San Diego is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) (the national accrediting agency for theological schools in the United States and Canada).
-ATS is recognized by the United States Department of Education and by the Council for Higher Education Accreditation.
+Bethel Seminary San Diego is accredited by the Commission on Accrediting of the Association of Theological Schools (the national accrediting agency for theological schools in the United States and Canada).
+The Commission is recognized by the United States Department of Education and by the Council for Higher Education Accreditation.

 Bethel Seminary San Diego is a private institution approved to operate by the California Bureau for Private Postsecondary Education (BPPE).
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.

 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.

 Campus & Community Resources

 In 1977, Bethel Seminary broadened its ministry and opened a campus in San Diego, California.
 Using the facilities at College Avenue Baptist Church, Bethel Seminary San Diego began offering courses that would eventually lead students to degrees in the Master of Arts (Theological Studies), the Master of Arts in Ministry, the Master of Divinity, the Master of Arts in Marital and Family Therapy, and the Master of Arts in Mental Health Counseling.